 Conclusion

-Setting Apidog enumerations is a breeze, whether you’re restricting strings, numbers, or arrays.
+Setting Apidog enumerations is a breeze, whether you're restricting strings, numbers, or arrays.
 From the visual editor to AI-powered JSON Schema generation, Apidog makes your APIs robust and developer-friendly.
-Try creating a reusable enum model or using AI to speed things up, and share your tips in the comments.
-Let’s make API design smoother together!
+Try creating a reusable enum model or using AI to speed things up.
+Let's make API design smoother together!